tabbykatz/notes/the_alignment_problem.md

 2000s - GPUs change everything, particularly with regard to training, because they can process so much in parallel.

-Alex Krizhevsky, a deep learning researcher, wins an ImageNet contest wiht AlexNet.
+Alex Krizhevsky, a deep learning researcher, wins an ImageNet contest with AlexNet.

 #### The problem